jvde-github/AIS-catcher/README.md

 ```
 Next we can build a simple GRC model that performs all the necessary steps and has a ZMQ Pub Sink with the chosen endpoint:
 ![Image](https://raw.githubusercontent.com/jvde-github/AIS-catcher/media/media/SDRuno%20GRC.png)
-Running this model, will allow us to succesfully decode the messages in the file:
+Running this model, will allow us to successfully decode the messages in the file:

 ![Image](https://raw.githubusercontent.com/jvde-github/AIS-catcher/media/media/SDRuno%20example.png)